taylorfturner/pyspark_example/README.md

 - Working in a conda environment.
 See [Setting Up Conda environment](#setting_up_conda_environment)
 - Working with dummy data.
 See `src/gen_data` for script.
 - `mysql-connector-java-5.1.49` is in the root of your `C:\spark\jars\` drive.
 See [here](https://dev.mysql.com/downloads/connector/j/5.1.html) for download.
 This is key for the JDBC to pick up the `-bin.jar` file for the MySQL connection.
+- Must specify the location of the `.jar` file in the instantiation of the SparkSession.
+This is to ensure that the `SQLContext` inherits the necessary configurations for the `MySQL` database connection to `localhost`.
+See below example:

+        spark = SparkSession\
+                .builder\
+                .config("spark.jars", "C:\spark\jars\mysql-connector-java-5.1.49-bin.jar") \
+                .getOrCreate()

+        sqlcontext = SQLContext(spark)

 - Naming convention for 3rd paty vendor software data sources: `DailySales_MMDDYYYY_RESELLER_ID` in `.csv` and `.xml`

 ## API Clarification